aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/create-multicurve-geometry/_index.md

 ---
-title: Convert WKT to Geometry: MultiCurve with Aspose.GIS .NET
+title: "Convert WKT to Geometry: MultiCurve with Aspose.GIS .NET"
 linktitle: Create MultiCurve Geometry
 second_title: Aspose.GIS .NET API
 description: Learn how to convert WKT to geometry and add line string by creating MultiCurve geometry in .NET with Aspose.GIS.